 Recurrent Chronic Sinusitis Often Due to Allergies

-A recent research paper published in the December 2009 edition of Archives of Otolaryngology Head & Neck Surgery lends credence that allergies may be a VERY important player in patients who suffer from recurrent sinus infections.
+A 2009 research paper lends credence that allergies may be a VERY important player in patients who suffer from recurrent sinus infections.
 Such patients will improve with antibiotics only to have their sinus infection symptoms recur shortly after completing the antibiotics.

-In the research paper titled "Diagnostic Value of Nasal Allergen Challenge Combined With Radiography and Ultrasonogrphy in Chronic Maxillary Disease" (quite the mouthful), allergy exposure to patients resulted in a rapid and radiographically significant response of sinus disease including mucosal thickening and/or opacification.
+The research described how allergy exposure to patients resulted in a rapid and radiographically significant response of sinus disease including mucosal thickening and/or opacification.
 How fast?
 Within 60 MINUTES!!!

 These findings lend support that should patients suffer from recurrent sinus infections that do not clear readily with antibiotics alone should be investigated for allergies.
 Furthermore, allergy testing and management should be performed in all patients considering sinus surgery.
 Why?
 Because if allergies are playing a role, opening up the sinuses via surgery will only exacerbate allergy triggered sinus infections.